moovit-gmbh/helmut4/README.md

 ### Known issues
 - Creating a project without attaching any metadata may corrupt the project in the database.
 If this occurs, there will no longer be an option to open the project using HelmutFX
 - Canceling a job in synchronous path (during running status) and restarting the job afterwards does not proceed with the stream ("Stream has been canceled")
-- The Helmut4 Windows client 4.2.0.35 shipped with stable release 4.7.0 is not signed yet.
-The conformation of this will be made soon.
-You will be updated once the client customizations have been finished.

 ### Non-supported Adobe Versions
 development